SECURITIES AND EXCHANGE COMMISSION

 9

 amount per aircraft in service each month, with additional incentives based on flight completion, on-time performance or other performance metrics.
 The major airline partner also directly pays for or reimburses the Company for certain direct expenses incurred under the capacity purchase agreement, such as fuel, airport landing fees and airport rents.
 Under the capacity purchase agreements, the Company’s performance obligation is met when each flight is completed, measured in completed block hours, and is reflected in flying agreements revenue.
 The transaction price for the capacity purchase agreements is determined from the fixed-fee consideration, incentive consideration and directly reimbursed expenses earned as flights are completed over the agreement term.
-For the six months ended June 30, 2024 and 2023, capacity purchase agreements represented approximately
+For the nine months ended September 30, 2024 and 2023, capacity purchase agreements represented approximately

 Under the Company’s “prorate” agreements, the major airline partner and the Company negotiate a passenger fare proration formula, pursuant to which the Company receives a percentage of the ticket revenues for those passengers traveling for one portion of their trip on a Company airline and the other portion of their trip on the major airline partner.
 Under the Company’s prorate flying agreements, the performance obligation is met and revenue is recognized when each flight is completed based upon the portion of the prorate passenger fare the Company determines that it will receive for each completed flight.
 The transaction price for the prorate agreements is determined from the proration formula derived from each passenger ticket amount on each completed flight over the agreement term.
 Certain routes under the Company’s prorate agreements are subsidized by the U.S. Department of Transportation under the Essential Air Service (“EAS”) program, a program created to ensure small communities in the United States maintain a minimum level of scheduled air service.
 The EAS contracts are generally

-For the three months ended June 30, | For the six months ended June 30, | |||||||||||
+For the three months ended September 30, | For the nine months ended September 30, | |||||||||||

 | 2024 |